-Nondualism is a big branch of spirituality that can be difficult to get you head around.
+Nondualism is a big branch of spirituality that can be difficult to get your head around.
 It is different from what we were taught in Lifewave, and different from what I had learned before I came to Lifewave.
 Lifewave teachings were similar to other popular movements such as TM or DLM in that the idea is that you meditate and gradually get to higher levels.

 In nondualism though the idea is that you can perceive reality suddenly.
 Someone who knows what they are doing can explain things to you then suddenly you can see that your self does not exist.
 It is not a theory but a direct perception of reality.
 This perception only lasts moments but you can return to it again and again.

-The explaning that brings about the perception is called 'direct pointing' or 'pointing-out instructions'.
+The explaining that brings about the perception is called 'direct pointing' or 'pointing-out instructions'.
 They say that when you have this perception then you are enlightened.
 This is the 'sudden' path, as opposed to the 'gradual' path to enlightenment.
 They say that not only is the gradual path not the best path, but also that any kind of striving towards enlightenment through meditation is counterproductive.

 This is to over-generalise about nondualism.
 There are many forms of nondualism.
 The two main Western authors on this subject seem to be Sam Harris and Ken Wilber.
 Sam Harris wrote a book called 'Waking Up' that was about spirituality.
 Only a part of one chapter was about nondualism but what he has to say about it is quite impressive.
 These two authors don't seem to be saying the same thing though.

 There are several Asian traditions that are called nondualist.
 There was an Indian sage called Ramana Maharshi.
 Advaita Vedanta is another one.
 Tibetan Buddhism is another.
-You could say that the whole of the Mahayana branch of Buddhism is nondualist.
-Tibetan Buddhism can be seen as as one form of Vajrayana Buddhism which in turn is one form of Mahayana Buddhism (although others don't see Vajrayana as a branch of Mahayana).

 Ramana Maharshi had many followers.
 Some of them became teachers.
 Poonja, for example, who in turn had many followers.
 Some of these became teachers, such as Andrew Cohen and Mooji.
 These two turned out to be abusive cult leaders.
 It would seem that nondualism can be even more prone to cult abuse because of the dependence upon the teacher and his 'direct pointing'.